 Toyota Door Switches

-The door switches on the Hiace are an item that are known to fail.
-Bearing in mind that most alarms depend on the door switch to trigger them it is a good idea to make sure that they are functioning correctly.
+The door switches on the Hiace are an item that is known to fail.
+Most alarms depend on the door switch to trigger so it’s a good idea to make sure that they are functioning correctly.

 I’ve lost count of how many Hiace door switches I’ve had to replace.
 In fact, the demand is so high that I now keep them in stock!